ephekt/Budget-Publishing/README.md

                                  y.
     * custom: States that this row should read from a cvs file.
 Takes the following optional arguments
-        * rownum: specifies which row in the cvs file to read from.
+        * rowNum: specifies which row in the cvs file to read from.
 By default this is the number of the current row in the given subtable.
 As per usual, numbering starts